 - Set up Google Analytics for invaluable information.
 Additionally, set up goals within analytics so you can measure success with data.

 - Get Google Reviews!
 Getting reviews for your business is a huge factor in showing up #1 locally.
-We automate the process for you.
-(C5D Review System)

 - Make sure that all your images have an alt tag attribute that describes the image.
 Pro tip: use keyword variants to really give yourself a boost.